Sam Joe: Early life

-Sam Joe was born in Thursday Island, Torres Strait, Australia, he was educated at St. Brendan's College, Yeppoon.
+Sam Joe was born on Thursday Island, Torres Strait, Australia, he was educated at St. Brendan's College, Yeppoon.

 Sam played his junior rugby league for the Gracemere Cubs.
 He was then signed by the Melbourne Storm.

 Career

-Round 13 of the 2008 NRL season.
-Joe made his NRL debut for the Melbourne Storm against the Titans.
+In round 13 of the 2008 NRL season.
+Joe made his NRL debut for the Melbourne Storm against the Gold Coast.

 He was named in the Papua New Guinea training squad for the 2008 Rugby League World Cup.

-Sam played on the Melbourne Storm wing of the 2009 NRL Under-20s Grand Final victory over the Tigers.
+Joe played on the Melbourne Storm wing of the 2009 NRL Under-20s Grand Final victory over the Tigers.
 He was released by Melbourne before the start of the 2010 season, moving back to Queensland to work in the mines.